Sorbonne University – Paris IAS research Chair on “Major Societal Changes”.

 The holder of the Sorbonne University - Paris IAS Chair on “Major Societal Changes” benefits from all the advantages the Paris IAS provides its fellows, among which housing in Paris, a monthly remuneration (or complement of remuneration) and the payment of the round-trip ticket to Paris.

 The Paris IAS provides apartments in the Pavillon Victor Lyon at the Cité internationale universitaire de Paris.
-This building, located in a park and entirely refurbished, offers 2- to 5-room apartments, a conference room and other services.
+This building, located in a park and recently refurbished, offers 2- to 5-room apartments, a conference room and other services.

 Status and Remuneration